mjmlio/mjml/packages/mjml-wrapper/README.md

 ## mjml-wrapper

-Mj-Wrapper allows to wrap multiple sections.
-It allows to share background across them
+Wrapper enables to wrap multiple sections together.
+It's especially useful to achieve a layout where sections share a similar background or are wrapped in borders.

 ```xml
 <mjml>